Azure/bicep-types-az/generated/network/microsoft.network/2019-09-01/types.md

 * **etag**: string (ReadOnly): A unique read-only string that changes whenever the resource is updated.
 * **id**: string: Resource ID.
 * **name**: string: Name of the SSL certificate that is unique within an Application Gateway.
-* **properties**: [ApplicationGatewaySslCertificatePropertiesFormat](#applicationgatewaysslcertificatepropertiesformat): Properties of SSL certificates of an application gateway.
+* **properties**: [ApplicationGatewaySslCertificatePropertiesFormat](#applicationgatewaysslcertificatepropertiesformat): Properties of the application gateway SSL certificate.
 * **type**: string (ReadOnly): Type of the resource.

 ## ApplicationGatewaySslCertificatePropertiesFormat